jsocketpp 1.0

 inlineconstexpr

-Default internal buffer size (in bytes) for TCP socket read operations.
+Default internal buffer size (in bytes) for socket read operations.

-This constant defines the default size (4096 bytes / 4 KB) of the internal read buffer used by both Socket and ServerSocket instances unless explicitly overridden.
+This constant defines the default size (4096 bytes / 4 KB) of the internal read buffer used across various socket classes in the library unless explicitly overridden.

 Rationale

-• Memory-efficient: 4096 bytes matches the typical memory page size on most operating systems.
+• Memory-efficient: 4096 bytes aligns with the typical memory page size on most systems.

-• Performance-optimized: Large enough to hold common protocol messages (e.g., HTTP headers, WebSocket frames) without reallocation or multiple reads.
+• Performance-optimized: Large enough for common protocol messages (e.g., HTTP, DNS, WebSocket)

-• Concurrency-friendly: Balances throughput and memory footprint across thousands of concurrent connections.
+• Concurrency-friendly: Balances throughput and memory usage across many simultaneous sockets.

 Customization